cortexlabs/cortex/docs/deployments/apisplitter-deployment.md

 creating my-apisplitter
 ```

-APISplitters are declarative, so to update your APISplitter, you can modify your source code and/or configuration and run `cortex deploy` again.
+APISplitters are declarative, so to update your APISplitter, you can modify the configuration and run `cortex deploy` again.

 ## `cortex get`

-The `cortex get` command displays the status of your APIs and APISplitters, and `cortex get <api_name>` shows additional information about a specific API.
+The `cortex get` command displays the status of your SyncAPIs and APISplitters, and `cortex get <api_name>` shows additional information about a specific APISplitter.

 ```bash
 $ cortex get my-apisplitter